Tax on Income from House Property

 What are the tax benefits of a home loan?

-Home loan in India is subject to various deductions such as 30% Standard deduction, deduction on interest paid, deduction for first time buyers and many more which reduces the ultimate tax payment.
+Home loans in India are subject to various deductions such as a 30% Standard deduction, deduction on interest paid, deduction for first-time buyers, and many more which reduces the ultimate tax payment.

-Income from property is non taxable if the property owned is for agricultural purpose, charity purpose, personal business purpose, owned by any Trade union or is self occupied but vacant.
+Income from property is non-taxable if the property owned is for agricultural purposes, charity purposes, personal business purposes, owned by any trade union, or is self-occupied but vacant.

 How can you save tax on income from house property?